Sexually transmitted infections in the pornography industry: 2010s

 On October 12, 2010, AIM reported that an actor or actress had been infected with HIV.
 The name and gender of the person was not released to the public.
 Vivid Entertainment and Wicked Pictures were the first companies to announce a production shutdown.
 Although Wicked Pictures allow some performers to wear condoms, the company shut down to wait for the quarantine list.
 Several other porn studios shut down as a preventive measure.
 At the time, no other performers tested HIV positive.

 In December, the HIV positive performer was identified as Derrick Burts.
 Burts had worked in both heterosexual and gay pornography.
 Despite contracting gonorrhea, chlamydia and syphilis, Burts continued taking part in unprotected sex in films before quitting once he was diagnosed as being HIV positive.
 He was informed by the Adult Industry Medical Health Care Foundation that he had contracted the disease, which according to Burts, he received on a set outside the AIM system, while having oral sex scene with another "HIV positive male actor".

-In August 2011, the industry was temporarily shut down because of news of a performer was testing positive for the virus.
-Diane Duke, executive director of the Free Speech Coalition, confirmed the situation.
-Production later resumed when a performer was retested and it came back negative.

 In June 2013, a gay male performer tested positive for HIV in a routine FSC-conducted blood test.
 The anonymous performer had previously worked exclusively on condom-only movies.
 FSC determined that the infection did not take place on-set.

 In August 2013, an adult female performer, Cameron Bay, tested HIV positive.
 In response, FSC organized an industry wide moratorium from August 21 to August 27.
 On September 4, Rod Daily, Cameron Bay's ex-boyfriend, announced he had also tested HIV positive.
 Two days later, a third anonymous female performer tested positive prompting FSC to organize a second moratorium from September 6 to September 20.
 All three infections were found to have taken place off-set.

 Rumors surfaced of a fourth HIV positive test during September but they were never substantiated.

 In December 2013, a male porn actor tested HIV positive, leading FSC to halt production for one week.
 This infection was also determined to have taken place off-set.